-In identifying a pupil as needing SEND support the class teacher, working with the SENDCo, should carry out a clear analysis of the pupil's needs.
-This should draw on the teacher's assessment and experience of the pupil, their previous progress and attainment, the views and experience of parents, the pupil's own views and, if relevant, advice from external support services.
-In some cases, outside professionals from health or social services may already be involved with the pupil.
+In identifying a child as needing SEND support the class teacher, working with the SENDCo, will carry out a clear analysis of the child's needs.
+This should draw on the teacher's assessment and experience of the child, their previous progress and attainment, the views and experience of parents, the child's own views and, if relevant, advice from external support services.
+In some cases, outside professionals from health or social services may already be involved with the child.
 These professionals should liaise with the school to help inform the assessments.
 Where they are not involved they may be contacted, if this is felt to be appropriate, following discussion and agreement from parents.